KIUA2003 High Performance Computing with Big Data (Big Data Analysis)

 Form of assessment

-• One individual project-based assignment
+• 1 individual project-based assignment

 The assignment is assessed using a grading scale from A-F, where E is the lowest passing grade.